Vaginal infections occur when bacteria, fungi or viruses grow in and around your vagina.

 Many people have chlamydia without knowing it.
 Seven in 10 women and half of men with chlamydia don't have any symptoms.

 In women, chlamydia infection can spread to your womb (uterus), ovaries and fallopian tubes and cause PID.
-Up to three women in 10 with untreated chlamydia will get PID.
+Up to four women in 10 with untreated chlamydia will get PID.
 PID can damage the fallopian tubes and can increase the risk of:

 Gonorrhoea is caused by a bacterium called Neisseria gonorrhoeae, which is passed on during unprotected sexual intercourse.